-Blaze Bayley releases a new album called “Endure and Survive” in March and kicks off a lengthy European tour in The Diamond Rock Club on 18th February.
-I spoke to the former Wolfsbane and Iron Maiden singer via Skype on 7th February – this 40 minute interview along with 3 tracks from his new album will be broadcast once the album is available for airplay.
-In the meantime we have about 13 minutes of the interview, plus a couple of tracks from Blaze’s previous release “Infinite Entanglement”, a Wolfsbane track and something from his Iron Maiden days on the Friday NI Rocks Show on 10th February.
+Blaze Bayley releases a new album called “Endure and Survive” on 3rd March and kicked off a lengthy European tour in The Diamond Rock Club on 18th February.
+I spoke to the former Wolfsbane and Iron Maiden singer via Skype on 7th February – this 40 minute interview along with 3 tracks from his new album will be broadcast on the Friday NI Rocks Show on 3rd March.
+I played a shorter 13 minute version of the interview, plus a couple of tracks from Blaze’s previous release “Infinite Entanglement”, a Wolfsbane track and something from his Iron Maiden days on the Friday NI Rocks Show on 10th February.

-You can listen to that Show via the On Demand Player now - http://www.rockradioni.co.uk/hosts/ni-rocks-friday-rock-show.html
+You can listen to either Show via the On Demand Player now - http://www.rockradioni.co.uk/hosts/ni-rocks-friday-rock-show.html

 NI ROCKS – Blaze, thanks for taking some time to answer a few questions for Rock Radio NI.
 I wanted to talk first of all about the new album which is due for release next month.
 It’s the second part of a trilogy that started with “Infinite Entanglement” last year.
 What is the concept behind the trilogy and where does this album take it to?